-In addition, in this work, we selected a Stena RoPax and carried out strength analyses of the car-deck and the stern-ramp.
+In addition, in this work, we carried out strength analyses of car-deck and stern-ramp structures.
 For the car-deck, linear buckling and non-linear analyses were conducted and compared.
 For the stern-ramp, we focused on the strength check of the limits of the deflection that is specified by the class rules.
-These analyses again highlighted the great weight-reduction potential of introducing extra high-strength steels in RoPax vessels.
+These analyses again highlighted the great weight-reduction potential of introducing extra high-strength steels in these types of structures.